Tech500/ESP-Now-with-Remote-Relay/ESP32_Sender_and_Receiver/AsyncWebServer Features.md

 11. Free, "000webhost powered by HOSTINGER" is used for second website.

-12. Two websites,one sketch: "NTP_Time-Synced_Web_Interface.ino."
+12. Two websites,one sketch:"ESP32_Sender_Receiver.ino" --Dynamic Web Server with NTP and RTSP Video!

  http://weather-3.ddns.net/Weather  Project web site servered from ESP32; has file browser and video feed.